4GeeksAcademy/master-javascript-programming-exercises/exercises/149-flipPairs/README.md

 1. Declare a function named `flipPairs`.

-2. Function accepts parameter named string, whose argument value will be string.
+2. Function accepts a string input.

-3. When call function, return string with every pair of characters flipped including spaces.
+3. When calling the function, it returns string with every ***pair*** of characters flipped including spaces.

 ## 📎 Example: